Alan Klinkhoff Gallery: Alan Klinkhoff

-The son of Montreal gallerists Walter and Gertrude Klinkhoff, Alan Klinkhoff (1953-) was first introduced to the art world at age 12 when he delivered three paintings from A.Y.
+The son of Montreal gallerists Walter and Gertrude Klinkhoff, Alan Klinkhoff (born 1953) was first introduced to the art world at age 12 when he delivered three paintings from A.Y.
 Jackson's Ottawa studio to Galerie Walter Klinkhoff (1949-2013).
 A dealer of the Group of Seven (1968), the gallery was known for "museum-quality exhibitions at which nothing was for sale".
 In 1970 Alan took his first purchasing trip overseas and in 1972 began to assist in the gallery during school holidays.
 In 1974 he studied art in Paris and, on his return to the gallery, co-founded with his brother Eric a fine-art evaluation, restoration and framing service, Services D'Art Klinkhoff (1975-1983).
 Alan also assisted with the gallery's retrospectives for Marc-Aurèle Suzor-Coté (1977), Paul-Émile Borduas (1986), and A.Y.
 Jackson (1990).
-The Klinkhoffs, known for their support of the Beaver Hall Group, also organized retrospective exhibitions for Prudence Heward (1980), Ethel Seath (1987), Mabel Lockerby (1989), Ann Savage (1992), and Lilias Torrance (1995) as well as a group show (1999).
+The Klinkhoffs, known for their support of the Beaver Hall Group, also organized retrospective exhibitions for Prudence Heward (1980), Ethel Seath (1987), Mabel Lockerby (1989), Ann Savage (1992), and Lilias Torrence (1995) as well as a group show (1999).
 From 1988 to 1997 Alan Klinkhoff was contracted as an art evaluator for the federal Department of Justice.
 After the death of his father in 1997, Alan's sons Jonathan and Craig apprenticed with the gallery.
 In 2013, following Sotheby's departure from art auctions in Canada, Alan was interviewed on the Canadian art market in The Financial Post.
 After the dissolution of Galerie Walter Klinkhoff, Alan, together with his wife Helen and sons Jonathan and Craig, established the Alan Klinkhoff Gallery.